deepanshs/mrsimulator/docs/signal_processing.rst

 ..  plt.grid(color="gray", linestyle="--", linewidth=0.5, alpha=0.5)

 The above code generates two spectra, each corresponding to a spin-system.
-The plot of the spectra are shown below
+The plot of the spectra is shown below.

 .. plot::
     :format: doctest